zavierboyd/nztravelmate/DevelopersREADME.md

 All function and variables need to be Typed unless TypeScript can infer the correct type.
 All functions in utilities.ts need to be sorted into the correct group and have test cases to make sure their behaviors work.

+All functions should be self descriptive, but if there is some part of a function that does not make sense add a comment to explain it.

 ## Testing